PBA World Series of Bowling: World Series of Bowling XI

-The PBA's World Series of Bowling XI. which includes three standard PBA title events and the PBA World Championship, was scheduled to take place March 6–18, 2020 in Las Vegas, with live finals broadcasts occurring across four consecutive days on FS1 (one Sunday afternoon broadcast on March 15, followed by three prime time evening broadcasts on March 16–18).
+The PBA's World Series of Bowling XI. which included three standard PBA title events and the PBA World Championship, was scheduled to take place March 6–18, 2020 in Las Vegas, with live finals broadcasts occurring across four consecutive days on FS1 (one Sunday afternoon broadcast on March 15, followed by three prime time evening broadcasts on March 16–18).
 However, due to the coronavirus pandemic, only the PBA World Championship was completed in March.
 The match play rounds and finals of the other three tournaments were postponed, and eventually rescheduled for October 1–5, 2020.
 The location for the animal pattern tournament conclusions was also changed to Centreville, Virginia, allowing it to follow the PBA League event.